fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 15.md

 You can access our final presentation as [PDF](../Project/Concept/PhysComp_SS23_Final_Presentation.pdf) and [PPTX](../Project/Concept/PhysComp_SS23_Group_09_Final_Presentation.pptx) (with some videos included).

-Here are some videos to show the prototype in action:
+Here are all videos to show the prototype in action:

 ##### Setup
 ![](Figures/Presentation/video-1.mp4)